 Note: You will want a dry white wine with this, ideally a chilled dry French white.
 Put the bottle against your pelvis for ten minutes at a time until pain relief is felt.

 Subscribe to PelvicMeshOwnersGuide.com to learn more about pelvic mesh.
-I’d like to hear from you if you are helped by what you read here or if you need to know more about any particular topic, comment below or email me privately at firstname.lastname@example.org.
+I’d like to hear from you if you are helped by what you read here or if you need to know more about any particular topic.
+Comment below or email me privately at firstname.lastname@example.org..

 This blog contains first-hand opinions about pelvic surgical mesh from a calliope of experience: from 10 years of meetings, phone calls, emails and social network with mesh victims, interviews with surgeons, years of front-line emergency nurse work and early work in biostatistics and medical research, to walking the mesh walk today.
 I’ve learned about the magnificent inner strength of women facing unparalleled and unimaginable pelvic injuries and, along with it physical, emotional, social and spiritual challenges that would buckle the knees of the bravest soldier.
 These women inspire me in their tenacity and unwillingness to let go of the true joy in their lives.